top of page

 9 Signs You’re Ready for an Encore Career

-Are you yearning for work that is more purposeful, energising and aligned with who you are now?
+Are You Yearning for Work That Is More Purposeful, Energising, and Aligned with Who You Are Now?
 Are you ready to put your experience to work in a new and more meaningful way?
-For many people, the move toward an encore career begins when the work that was once secure or rewarding is no longer fulfilling.
-For me, it happened when I realised, in a conversation with my husband, that I did not have a dream.
-I had been working so hard to help other people achieve their dreams that
+For many, the journey toward an encore career begins when the work that once felt secure or rewarding loses its spark.
+I experienced this shift during a conversation with my husband.
+I realised I didn’t have a dream of my own.
+I had dedicated so much energy to helping others achieve their dreams that I

 Apr 243 min read